Function

 ToolchainType |

 string | ToolchainType specifies the type of toolchain for these function invocations.
-This determines which configuration formats the functions can process. | |
+This determines which configuration formats the functions can process.
+If OnLiveState is false, it must match the ToolchainType of the Units.
+If OnLiveState is true, it must match the LiveStateType of the Targets of the Units. | |

 Triggers |